Paramedic or Nurse: Which Career is the Best?

 The nurse works inside a hospital, while the paramedic is outdoors as well as inside while taking care of his patient.
 Both professions require physical and emotional stamina and the ability to deal with the unexpected.

-Unfortunately, tension sometimes does exist between nurses and paramedics.
-Each field is centered on a different discipline; each professional is at home in his or her workplace, but would be uncomfortable if their scenes were switched.
+Unfortunately, tensions sometimes do exist between nurses and paramedics.
+Each field is centered on a different discipline.
+Each professional is at home in his or her work but would be uncomfortable if their scenes were switched.